 Chinese officials continue to promise economic reforms to provide greater market access and protection to foreign investors, but these announcements are met with skepticism due to lack of details and timelines.
 Investors also cite inconsistent regulations, growing labor costs, licensing and registration problems, shortages of qualified employees, insufficient intellectual property protections, and other forms of Chinese protectionism as contributing to China’s deteriorating business climate.

 Areas of Growth in China

-One of the first places to consider are your local and in-country Commercial Service offices.
-The Commercial Service in-country offices offer U.S. exporters business partners in China—boots on the ground in the country—and include representation by a Chinese agent, distributors or partners who can provide essential local knowledge and contacts that can be critical for your success.
+One of the first places to consider are your local and in-country U.S. Commercial Service offices.
+The Commercial Service in-country offices offer U.S. exporters business partners in China—on the ground in the country—and include representation by an agent, distributors or partners who can provide essential local knowledge and contacts that can be critical for your success.
 You can learn more about in-country offices in our article, Tapping into the U.S. Commercial Service's In-Country Offices.